 Citizenship

-According to the Citizenship Act, which came into force on June 27, 2024, you can become German citizen if, at the time of the decision:
+According to the Citizenship Act, which came into force on June 27, 2024, you can become German citizen if you

 Spouses and children under the age of 16 can be naturalized, even if they have not been in Germany long enough.